csswizardry/csswizardry.github.com/_posts/2023-07-01-in-defence-of-domcontentloaded.md

 </figure>

-In the above waterfall, which is the same one from earlier, only even shorter, we have the vertical pink line around 12s, which is `DOMContentLoaded`, we also have a vertical sort of yellow line around 3.5s (actually, it’s at 3.52s exactly).
+In the above waterfall, which is the same one from earlier, only even shorter, we still have the vertical pink line around 12s, which is `DOMContentLoaded`, but we also have a vertical sort-of yellow line around 3.5s (actually, it’s at 3.52s exactly).
 This is `domInteractive`. `domInteractive` is the event immediately before `domContentLoadedEventStart`.
 This is the moment the browser has finished parsing all synchronous DOM work: your HTML and all blocking scripts it encountered on the way.
 Basically, the browser is now at the `</html>` tag.
 The browser is ready to run your `defer`red JavaScript.

 One very important thing to note is that the `domInteractive` event fired long, long before the request for file 133 was even dispatched.
-Immediately this tells us that the delta between `DOMContentLoaded` and `domInteractive` includes code execution **and any remaining fetch**.
+Immediately this tells us that the delta between `domInteractive` and `DOMContentLoaded` includes code execution **and any remaining fetch**.

 Thankfully, the browser wasn’t just idling in this time.
 Because `defer`red code